LCEz4-M1: A Lyman Continuum Emitter Candidate at z = 4.444 in the MUSE Hubble Ultra Deep Field: The Properties of LCEz4-M1

 We estimate the LyC escape fraction, $f_{\rm esc}$, using a Monte Carlo (MC) approach based on two independent observational datasets: HST photometry and MUSE spectroscopy.

 For the photometric analysis, the observed flux density ratio $(f_{1500}/f_{\rm LyC})_{\rm obs}$ is determined from the HST F814W and F435W bands, which sample the rest-frame $\simeq 1480$~\AA\ and $\simeq 790$~\AA\ at $z=4.444$, respectively.
+The F435W and F814W flux densities are measured directly from the HLF images using the same $0\farcs35$-radius aperture.
 For the spectroscopic analysis, we derive the flux densities by integrating the MUSE spectrum over the LyC region and a 100~\AA\ window centered at rest-frame 1500~\AA.

-In each MC sampling, we model the intrinsic luminosity density ratio $(L_{1500}/L_{\rm LyC})_{\rm int}$ using BPASS \citep[v2.2;][]{Stanway2018}, assuming a \citet{Kroupa2002} initial mass function ($0.1$--$300~M_{\odot}$) and an instantaneous burst star formation history.
-We account for uncertainties in the stellar population by sampling the stellar age from the SED-based posterior distribution (Section~\ref{sec:sed}), while fixing the metallicity at $Z=0.1~Z_{\odot}$.
-Dust attenuation at 1500~\AA\ is corrected by sampling $E(B-V)$ from the SED posterior and applying the \citet{Calzetti2000} law ($A_{1500}=10.33\,E(B-V)$).
-Finally, we account for IGM and CGM absorption by adopting the 90th-percentile LyC transmission, $T_{\rm IGM}$, from the \citet{Steidel2018} distribution at $z\simeq 4.5$.

-We perform $10^4$ MC estimates for $f_{esc}$ based on photometric and spectroscopic measurements by drawing from the posterior distributions described above.
-For HST F435W, approximately $57.04\%$ of the calculations yield physically allowed values with $f_{\rm esc}<1$.
-Using this subset, we infer an escape fraction of $f_{\rm esc} (\rm F435W, MC) = 0.38^{+0.25}_{-0.15}$.
-Similarly, for the MUSE-based analysis, $58.23\%$ of the calculations result in $f_{\rm esc}<1$, from which we obtain $f_{\rm esc} (\rm MUSE, MC) = 0.33^{+0.22}_{-0.13}$.
-In both cases, the uncertainties correspond to the 16th and 84th percentiles of the physically allowed MC distributions.
+The intrinsic luminosity-density ratio $(L_{1500}/L_{\rm LyC})_{\rm int}$ is derived from the fiducial JWST-only CIGALE mock SEDs generated by the posterior and fitted parameters.
+For each mock SED, we compute a proxy-matched intrinsic ratio using the relevant observational bandpass or wavelength window: $L_{\rm F814W}/L_{\rm F435W}$ for the HST-based estimate and $L_{\rm MUSE,1500}/L_{\rm LyC,MUSE}$ for the MUSE-based estimate.
+This procedure accounts for the finite filter throughputs and for the fact that the LyC measurements probe broad wavelength ranges rather than monochromatic 900~\AA\ flux densities.
+The dust attenuation term $e^{-\tau_{\rm UV,dust}}$ is computed from the corresponding fiducial JWST-only CIGALE dust parameters at 1500~\AA.
+We adopt a fixed IGM transmission of $T_{\rm IGM}=0.3334$, corresponding to the maximum transmission allowed by the \citet{Steidel2018} prescription at $z\simeq4.5$.
+This choice yields the most conservative estimate of the escape fraction.
+The inferred values should therefore be interpreted as lower limits under the fiducial JWST-only stellar-population and dust constraints.